KSTarun99/KSTARUN99/README.md

 ## 👋 Hello there, welcome to my portfolio!

-I'm **KS Tarun**, an innovative professional with a proven track record as a skilled **Product Owner**, specializing in technical product management for **AI/ML**, **Computer Vision**, and **Generative AI**-powered products.
+I'm an innovative professional with a proven track record as a skilled **Product Owner**, specializing in AI product management for **AI/ML**, **Computer Vision**, **Gen & Agentic AI**-powered products.

-🔹 Passionate about building AI-driven solutions that solve real-world problems 🔹 Experienced in designing intuitive **mobile and web interfaces** 🔹 Led end-to-end product development from idea to launch 🔹 Successfully revamped the **retail checkout page** with revenue-generating features 🔹 Defined and managed **product strategies**, **roadmaps**, and **PRDs** 🔹 Practiced **Agile methodologies** for high-quality and timely product releases 🔹 Supported **GTM strategies**, presales, and cross-functional collaboration
+🔹 Passionate about building AI-driven solutions that solve real-world problems.
+🔹 Experienced in designing intuitive **mobile and web interfaces** 🔹 Led end-to-end product development from idea to launch.
+🔹 Successfully executed & built revenue-generating features.
+🔹 Defined and managed **product strategies**, **roadmaps**, and **PRDs** 🔹 Practiced **Agile & Scrum** for high-quality and timely product releases.
+🔹 Supported **GTM strategies**, presales, and cross-functional collaboration.

 ---